jucksunyi/camera-capture/README.md

-1: for staic-capture.c，it just capture one capture, you can compile it with normal gcc .the execute the command is  ./ccccc /dev/video0. the you will find video.yuv int the directory /tmp, then copy it to windows directory, the use software YUVPlayer open it
+1: for staic-capture.c，it just capture one capture, you can compile it with normal gcc .the execute the command is  ./ccccc /dev/video0. the you will find video.yuv int the directory /tmp, then copy it to windows directory, the use software YUVPlayer open it, format select YUY2

 2: for dynamic-capture-1.c,it can capture then display in the HDMI, you can compile it with "source /opt/poky/2.1.2/environment-setup-aarch64-poky-linux